AriFordsham/GHCWiki/records/overloaded-record-fields/plan.md

 ```

-Any module that imports `M` will have access to the `x` field from `R` but not from `S`, because the instance `Get R "x" Int` will be available but the instance `Get S "x" Bool` will not be.
+Any module that imports `M` will have access to the `x` field from `R` but not from `S`, because the instance `Has R "x" Int` will be available but the instance `Has S "x" Bool` will not be.
 Thus `R { x :: Int }` will be solved but `S { x :: Bool }` will not.

 ### Multiple modules and automatic instance generation

-Note that `Get` instances are generated on a per-module basis, using the fields that are in scope for that module, and automatically generated instances are never exported.
+Note that `Has` instances are generated on a per-module basis, using the fields that are in scope for that module, and automatically generated instances are never exported.
 Thus it doesn't matter whether `-XOverloadedRecordFields` was on in the module that defined the datatype.
 The availability of the instances in a particular module depends only on whether the flag is enabled for that module.

 Suppose module `M` imports module `N`, `N` imports module `O`, and only `N` has the extension enabled.
 Now `N` can project any field in scope (including those defined in `O`), but `M` cannot access any `Get` instances.